IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/user_interface/property_editor/scene_editor/project_overview/project_info.rst

 **Template**
   Choose between starting a completely blank project with no objects, or with preloaded object assets (such as wall types, beam types, etc) that you can use immediately.

+  - **Blank**: Start with an empty project and no predefined objects.
+  - **IFC4 Demo Template**: Includes a basic set of common object types like bunny, windows, doors, and other basic elements with complex geometry.

   The blank project is recommended for users who want to curate assets, whereas the IFC4 Demo Template is recommended for users wanting to experiment and learn with a basic set of objects.

-  This also shows other larger object libraries for steel and countries available with the BlenderBIM Add-on.
-These contain hundreds of objects and are not recommended to be loaded as a template.
+  The BlenderBIM Add-on provides other larger libraries containing hundreds of objects, but loading them as a template is not recommended due to their size and complexity.

   .. seealso::